Associate Degree Nursing Program

 Effective Spring 2022 Semester

-All students applying for Nursing, DMS, EMS, CNA and MA are required to have proof of completed COVID-19 vaccine and booster.
+All students applying for Nursing, DMS and MA are required to have proof of completed COVID-19 vaccine and booster.
 This is a requirement to enter clinical facilities while taking Nursing and Allied Health classes at MSJC.

 The philosophy of the Associate of Science Degree, Registered Nursing Program focuses on the individual needs of the students and patients, within the context of families, communities and environments who exist on a health continuum.
 Learning occurs via a dynamic engaged process that prepares the learner to function effectively as an entry level registered nurse within nursing and inter-professional teams.